How to Record a Live Stream – Everything You Need to Know in 2025

 4. Live Stream Recording via a Hardware Encoder

-Some hardware encoders feature internal disk space to which you can save content.
-Some, like the Matrox Monarch HD, are optimized for this usage.
+With a hardware encoder, live stream recording is a somewhat different process.
+First, you want to explore your encoder settings to determine whether this method is possible.
+Some hardware encoders feature internal disk space where you can save content.
+Some, like the Matrox Monarch HD, are optimized for this specific purpose.
 Others may require you to plug in an external hard drive before recording content.

 How to Monetize Live Stream Recordings